liclac/Parsify/README.md

 It replaces the monolithic miniparse.html file shipped with it, and provides:

-* **Better, easier customization** - it uses [AngularJS](https://angularjs.org) to build parser UIs out of HTML and directives, rather than generating HTML from JS.
+* **Better, easier customization** - it uses [AngularJS](https://angularjs.org) to build parser UIs out of HTML and directives, rather than generating HTML from messy JS definitions and functions.
-* **More accurate, more consistent** - precise percentages, arbitrary number precision, max hits with names and damage separated... and no more inconsistencies (`ParryPct` vs `crithit%`).
+* **More accurate, more consistent** - more precise percentages, arbitrary precision, max hits with names and damage separated... and no more inconsistencies (`ParryPct` vs `crithit%`).
 * **Reusable components** - Parts of overlays can be shared as plugins and applied to someone else's.
 No more need to replace whole miniparse.html files to try a different style.
 Keep your layout and style it how you like.

 A minimal example